You are self-publishing, so why do you need an editor?

 Worried that your plot twist is predictable?

 They will help you hint at it without giving away the whole kit and caboodle.

-A developmental editor makes sure that the reader roots for the character you want them to (instead of your least favorite character) and makes sure that your characters grow and develop throughout the story.
+They make sure that the reader roots for the character you want them to (instead of your least favorite character) and ensure that your characters grow and develop throughout the story.

 Most people will look past typos (although, believe me, they are distracting), but they won’t look past a bad storyline.

 If the ending is unsatisfactory or abrupt, the reader will remember the book unfavorably and will probably give it a bad review.